RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #784

+Did some research into the best way to go about setting up a plugin system and I think I want to adjust `kli` to support plugins fully itself.
+I'll handle it by using `names` of packages that are required.
+And I'll also provide a `keyBy` property that defaults to the name of the package. `kli` will also need to start supporting `cosmiconfig` to load settings.
+I want to be able to load commands from a `cosmiconfig`, but also allow `kli` packages to use the commands of other `kli` packages like `kikd` using `semcom` commands.

 ## #782, #783

 I finally have a command and mapping in `kak` to easily jump to another module